pacroy/.github/README.md

 ### Automatic Way

+To sync all common workflow YAML files to your target repository:

-1. In target repository, create a new workflow file `.github/workflows/sync.yml` with the content from [Sync Files workflow](.github/workflows/sync.yml) workflow.
+1. In the target repository, create a new workflow file `.github/workflows/sync.yml` with the content from [Sync Files workflow](.github/workflows/sync.yml) workflow.

 2. Commit, push, and create a new Pull Request.
 The Sync Files workflow will run and automatically sync all other workflow files.